brucewangsg/flexapplayout/Readme.md

 # Background

-Gone are the days we use table to define a simple grid layout for our webpages.
+Gone are the days we used to use HTML tables to define a simple grid layout for our webpages.
 Latest CSS specifications are getting more refined to the point that it is now possible to define a complex layout with a simple markup structure.
 Back in the days when a minimalist markup structure for a 3-column layout was really hard to achieve whenever padding was introduced or a background was required to stretch to the height across those columns.
-Subsequently `-webkit-box-sizing` css attribute was introduced, that took padding complexity out of the equation by turning back the clock, remodel the old box model metaphor into IE6-like box model.
+Subsequently `-webkit-box-sizing` css attribute was introduced, that took away the padding complexity out of the equation by turning back the clock, which essentially remodeled the old box layout metaphor into the IE6-like box model.

 For this simple experiment, I want to put `display : flex` css attribute to good use.
-I want a simple markup structure that can easily define my app layout in a minimalistic way, crystal clear and straight forward.
-Cut me some slack hunting for those width/height defined somewhere deep inside our commonly shared global css.
+I wanted a simple markup structure that could easily define my app layout in a minimalistic, crystal clear and straightforward way.
+The simplicity will cut down some slack hunting for those width/height units defined somewhere deep inside our commonly shared global css.

 Well, something like:

 ```
 <h>
   <w style='background:#eee'></w>
   <w></w>
 </h>

 ```